 - There is a pending bankruptcy petition against the tenant;

 - The tenant is in agreement with their creditors which has not yet been fulfilled;

 - The tenant’s RTB application has been suspended by the court due to Anti-Social Behaviour.

 Right to Buy extension

 You may have read about the government’s plans to extend the Right to Buy to housing association tenants, enabling residents to buy their homes.
-The details of exactly how this will work are still being finalised.
+As of yet no firm plans have been made to roll this out.

 We will keep you up to date with any further developments in this area.

 For the latest updates from the government please go to righttobuy.gov.uk.